Loveland, Colorado Therapists

 New Funding Solution Leads to New Hope

 It is not that high-quality mental health treatment is not available in Larimer County at all; rather, it is that demand for mental health services far outstrips the supply of available providers, and also that there is a need for raising awareness.
 The projected operating budget for comprehensive county-wide mental health intervention is $15.2 million per year.
-Fortunately, the county may soon receive that much and more thanks to the passage of a recent ballot initiative to raise the countywide sales tax by 0.25 percent to fund a centralized mental health center.
+Fortunately, the county may soon receive that much and more thanks to the passage of a recent ballot initiative to raise the countywide sales tax by 0.25% to fund a centralized mental health center.